 * note: this is a longer version of the published article in Here Dongguan

 China is obsessed with grueling entrance exams.
-They are promoted as a path to meritocracy by providing a level playing field, where everyone has the same opportunity.
-Exams can be taken too far, however, and a recent incident has created outrage, even for China.
+They are promoted as a path to meritocracy, in which everyone is measured by the same standards on a level playing field.
 The most notorious one is the gaokao, or the college entrance exam.
 Before that, there is one to enter high school, and another one to get into middle school.
-The offending incident did not happen in any of these.
+Exams can be taken too far, however, and a recent incident has created outrage, even for China.
 It happened in an exam to get from kindergarten to elementary school, something intrinsically ridiculous yet sadly, is the least absurd part of the story.

 If one were to accept the very notion of an entrance exam for elementary school, which many Chinese parents begrudgingly do, then these are simply logical extremes of that concept, and not offensive in and of itself.
 What caused the outrage was not that the schools skirted the rules by de facto testing the kids, but by making an extraordinarily controversial move:

 There gave parents logical puzzles like these to solve: